Skip to content

 What is Revolut's business model?

-Subscription fees form another key part of Revolut's business model.
-The company offers premium and metal plans that provide additional benefits and features to customers for a monthly fee.
-These plans include perks such as higher withdrawal limits, exclusive card designs, travel insurance, and cashback on purchases, generating recurring revenue and enhancing customer loyalty.
+Subscription fees — subscription fees continue to form a key part of Revolut's business model, with strong growth in this segment contributing to overall profitability.
+The company offers premium and metal plans that provide additional benefits for monthly fees, generating recurring revenue and increasing customer loyalty.

 See the UK tech stocks to watch